 Emily joined NVHC in July, 2017 as the Education Administrative Assistant.
-She was a teacher’s aide in the pre-K classroom of our preschool during the 2017-2018 school year, and now serves as both Education Admin and Communications Coordinator.
+She was a teacher’s aide in the pre-K classroom of our preschool in the 2017-2018 school year, was the Communications Coordinator from 2018-2022, and now works solely as the Education Admin Assistant.
 She holds a master’s degree in Religion from Temple University with specialization in Jewish feminism, and bachelor’s degrees in History and Religion from the University of Mary Washington.

 When not at NVHC, Emily can be found playing tabletop games, finding ways to lower her carbon footprint, and trying to keep up with her two rambunctious kittens.

 Sam was born and raised in South Salem, New York.
 He has been involved in Jewish education at local synagogues from his Bar Mitzvah onwards, most recently teaching at Congregation Adath Israel in Middletown, CT.
 Sam is a graduate of Wesleyan University, where he studied English, Film, and Jewish & Israel Studies.
 Sam has spent eleven summers at URJ Camp Harlam and loves nothing more than finding new avenues of joy and Judaism along the way each year.
 When not engaged with the brilliant young minds of NVHC, you can find Sam listening to hockey podcasts, nourishing his sweet tooth, or catching a flick at the local cineplex.